digitalocean/navigators-guide/book/04-monitor/ch11-monitoring.md

 <!-- TODO: Playbook to roll out prometheus/grafana Droplet plus install exporters -->

-## Sensu

-## Honeycomb
+## Log Aggregation
 To this point, we have focused primarily on monitoring metrics.
 Our services and servers provide other valuable data in the form of logs.
 Aggregating log from your services and servers can be done with open source software like Elasticsearch, however it falls outside the scope of this book.
 It's not that we don't want to include it, but rather we feel that unless your business can dedicate engineering resources to operate an Elasticsearch cluster, it is worth your time and money to use a third party service for log aggregation.
+There are many services that offer log aggregation as a service.
+All of your systems and applications are configured to send the logs to a central place that can be queried or be used to alert for specific log entires.

+## Alerting